epequeno/pequeno.in/draft-EX236.md

 Once the repo (as described in the Introduction) is configured I can follow the guide provided by [Server World][2] to install and start the GlusterFS daemon.
 I will repeat this procedure for as many nodes as I want in the pool.

     [root@node1 ~]# yum install glusterfs-server -y
-    [root@node1 ~]# systemctl start glusterd
+    [root@node1 ~]# systemctl start glusterd.service
-    [root@node1 ~]# systemctl enable glusterd
+    [root@node1 ~]# systemctl enable glusterd.service

-# Configure a Red Hat Storage Server storage pool <a name="obj2">#</a>
+# Configure a Red Hat Storage Server storage pool <a name="obj2"></a>
 I'll use the following configuration to create a pool with three nodes.

     node1.pequeno.in 162.242.225.89
     node2.pequeno.in 162.242.225.96
     node3.pequeno.in 104.130.28.160

-These objectives aren't in sequential order, skip to the next section on creating bricks to find out how to make the bricks to create a pool.
-Have the nodes learn about each other.
+Here, I tell the nodes to learn about each other.
 Once a node has been added to a pool it can inform other nodes about the ones it already knows about.
-When node1 probed for node2 we get one kind of success message:
+When node1 probed for node2 I get one kind of success message:

     [root@node1 ~]# gluster peer probe node2.pequeno.in
     peer probe: success.

-But when we ask node3 to probe node1 we get a different kind of success message:
+But when I ask node3 to probe node1 I get a different kind of success message since node3 already knows about node1.

     [root@node3 ~]# gluster peer probe node1.pequeno.in
     peer probe: success.
 Host node1.pequeno.in port 24007 already in peer list

- Then we add the bricks to a single pool
+After all the nodes are added to a pool I can add the bricks to the pool.

     [root@node1 ~]# gluster volume create vol_distributed transport tcp \
     node1.pequeno.in:/glusterfs/distributed \
     node2.pequeno.in:/glusterfs/distributed \
     node3.pequeno.in:/glusterfs/distributed
     volume create: vol_distributed: success: please start the volume to access data

-And start the pool
+Start the pool

     [root@node1 ~]# gluster volume start vol_distributed
     volume start: vol_distributed: success

-GlusterFS is already doing a little work for us in the background.
-When we created the pool on node1, the other nodes were informed that they were added to a pool.
-Without making any other changes to node2 we can see the volume status:
+GlusterFS is already doing a little work in the background.
+When I created the pool on node1, the other nodes were informed that they were added to a pool.
+Without making any other changes to node2 I can see the volume status:

     [root@node2 ~]# gluster volume info
     Volume Name: vol_distributed
     Type: Distribute
     Volume ID: 72e242ac-6fa8-49a1-a209-e20b80fe90fb
     Status: Started
     Number of Bricks: 3
     Transport-type: tcp
     Bricks:
     Brick1: node1.pequeno.in:/glusterfs/distributed
     Brick2: node2.pequeno.in:/glusterfs/distributed
     Brick3: node3.pequeno.in:/glusterfs/distributed

-# Create individual storage bricks <a name="obj3">#</a>
+# Create individual storage bricks <a name="obj3"></a>
 The full objective is: _Create individual storage bricks on either physical devices or logical volumes_.
 These are nodes with additional blocks of storage added to become the bricks.
 The added block storage is `/dev/xvdb` on each of the nodes.

     [root@node1 ~]# mkdir /glusterfs
     [root@node1 ~]# fdisk /dev/xvdb
-	[root@node1 ~]# mkfs -t ext4 /dev/xvdb5
+    [root@node1 ~]# mkfs -t xfs /dev/xvdb5
     [root@node1 ~]# mount /dev/xvdb5 /glusterfs
     [root@node1 ~]# tail -1 /etc/mtab >> /etc/fstab
     [root@node1 ~]# mkdir /glusterfs/distributed

-# Create various Red Hat Storage Server volumes <a name="obj4">#</a>
+# Create various Red Hat Storage Server volumes <a name="obj4"></a>
 The full objective is written as follows:

 _Create various Red Hat Storage Server volumes such as:_

 * _Distributed_
 * _Replicated_
 * _Distributed-replicated_